Saint-Romuald, Quebec

 Saint-Romuald is a district within the Les Chutes-de-la-Chaudière-Est borough of Lévis, Quebec, Canada, located on the south shore of the Saint Lawrence River across from Quebec City.
 The district was formerly a town (Saint-Romuald d'Etchemin), but was amalgamated with Lévis on January 1, 2002.

 The largest oil refinery in eastern Canada, owned by Valero Energy Corporation, is located in Saint-Romuald.

 The Quebec Bridge connects Saint-Romuald to Sainte-Foy, a district of Quebec City.

 The Etchemin River flows into the Saint Lawrence River at Saint-Romuald.

 The district is named after a Roman Catholic parish, which is named in honour of Saint Romuald (c.
 951–June 19, 1027), the founder of the Camaldolese order.
 The church is described as neo-classical in style and was built in 1855 by Joseph and Louis Larose.

+In 1902, Cisterian nuns from Bonneval Abbey in Aveyron, France; founded a branch in Saint-Romuald, creating the Bon Conseil Abbey (Notre-Dame du Bon Conseil), where they made chocolate.
+In 2001, the abbey moved to Saint-Benoît-Labre.

 According to the Canada 2006 Census: